TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 1. Signed integers *can* still be used with `SHR`, though it will perform a logical shift, not an arithmetic one, which may or may not be what you desire.
 See the section on Arithmetic Right Shifting for the difference.
 2. Bitwise operations on signed integers will treat the sign bit like any other, there is no special logic involving it.
-3. Using smaller-than-64-bit move instructions on signed integers if the target is a label or pointer will work as expected, truncating the upper bits.
+3. Using smaller-than-64-bit move instructions on signed integers if the target is a memory location will work as expected, truncating the upper bits.
 If the target is a register, however, you may wish to use the signed versions to automatically extend the smaller integer to a signed 64-bit one so it is correctly interpreted by other instructions.
 4. Reversing the byte order of a register can work on any data type, however, registers **must** be in little endian order *after* reversing to have their value correctly interpreted by other instructions (this does not apply to instructions where the format of the register's value is unimportant, such as with `MVQ`).

 ## Status Flag Behaviour